 Surely, brands like Mattel, Hasbro, and others would be more than amenable to seeing Toys”R”Us thrive; it’s infinitely more appealing than being further exposed to a narrowing list of monolithic, margin-squeezing distribution channels.

 There’s a sound argument to manifestly changing the conversation.
 Consider that online purchasing is not in competition with physical stores.
 In fact, the two are complementary.
 As author Bridget Brennan wrote in a Forbes article, “When time for shopping goes down, expectations for service and convenience go up.”

 Today’s retail forum has quickly drifted from the days of wanting and expecting the identical customer experience, price, and product availability on- and off-line.
 Physical retail stores are, and will remain, marketing tools, sponsorship opportunities, education forums— and only then be transactional.

-In my opinion, Toys”R”Us has the opportunity to address the needs of women like me.
-With 70% of mothers with children under the age of 18 participating in the workforce*, women have less time.
+Toys”R”Us has the opportunity to address the needs of women like me.
+With 70% of mothers with children under the age of 18 participating in the workforce, according to the U.S. Bureau of Labor Statistics, women have less time.
 Period.
 I know that in my bones because I’m a mother of two.
-And a CEO. *(U.S. Bureau of Labor Statistics, 2014).
+And a CEO.

 OK, so how can Toys”R”Us help me?
 Off the top of my head, how about offering the ease and efficiency of ordering pre-wrapped birthday presents?
 What about click- and-collect holiday satchels?
 And every once in a while, why not visit the store as a reward for an achievement or a job well done.